-South Korea: Uncertain relations and a new president Asia Pacific Economic Outlook, Q3 2017
+South Korea: Uncertain relations and a new president has been added to your bookmarks.

 After a period of difficulty, it appears that the South Korean economy is beginning to rebound, with the new president indicating a path of increased fiscal spending.
 However, South Korea also faces uncertainty around its relations with allies and neighbors.